NadyaBodrova/wproofreader-plugin-wordpress/README.md

 Here are a few highlights of how the plugin can be useful for your websites:

 ### Multilingual
-The Pro version proofreads in 14 languages, plus spell checking in Finnish and Norwegian Bokmal.
+The Pro version proofreads in 15 languages, plus spell checking in Finnish and Norwegian Bokmal.
 You can also extend the spell checking with any of 150+ additional languages.

 6 languages are spell checked in the Free version.

 ### Grammar-Savvy

-The Pro version is able of checking of not only spelling, but grammar in 14 languages as well.
+The Pro version is able to check not only spelling but grammar mistakes in 15 languages.

 ### Customizable